RadioShuttle/MQTTPushClient_OnlineHelp/README.md

 The online documentation can be tested in any web browser.
 By default, the Android version is displayed.
 However, when accessing the online help from an iOS device, the content will display the iOS illustrations flavor of this app.
 Alternatively the user agent can be set to iPod/iPhone/iPad to display the iOS content.

 The MQTT Push Client app help menu uses a web view which redirects to this online help.
 The documentation utilizes JavaScript (with jQuery libraries) for image enlargement and user agent selection.
-The documentation content itself is basic HTML /CSS.
+The documentation content itself is basic HTML/CSS.

 ## Links